syrok0010/MilkaHR/README.md

 ## Code Styles & Formatting

-The template includes [EditorConfig](https://editorconfig.org/) support to help maintain consistent coding styles for multiple developers working on the same project across various editors and IDEs.
+The project includes [EditorConfig](https://editorconfig.org/) support to help maintain consistent coding styles for multiple developers working on the same project across various editors and IDEs.
 The **.editorconfig** file defines the coding styles applicable to this solution.

 ## Code Scaffolding

-The template includes support to scaffold new commands and queries.
+The project includes support to scaffold new commands and queries.

 Start in the `.\src\Application\` folder.